 Artemis

 Artemis is the ancient Greek Goddess of the Hunt, Wild Animals, Vegetation, and the Moon.
-Artemis is the daughter of Zeus, the king of gods, and Leto, the Titan.
+Artemis is the daughter of Zeus, the king of the gods, and Leto, the Titan.
 She is Apollo’s twin sister.
 The ancient goddess is often depicted as a beautiful huntress carrying a bow and arrow.

 Artemis was devastated and distraught once she realised what she had done; her own hands caused the death of her only love.
 To immortalise Orion, she placed his body in the sky among the stars.
 Those in the Northern Hemisphere can often see his constellation: Orion’s Belt.